 Within the network of ground stations, satellite operators can usually choose to use dedicated single stations or to downlink over many stations based on their requirements.
 This enables setups to be optimised in terms of capacity, latency, data transfer path, and cost-effectiveness.

-Satsearch member Leaf Space is an Italy-based company pioneering the concept of ground segment-as-a-service in the modern market.
+Satsearch member Leaf Space is an Italy-based company pioneering the concept of ground station as a service in the modern market.
 Leaf Space offers access to their managed ground network in two services:

 Leaf Line – a shared ground station network of globally-standardised systems that enables satellite operators to flexibly access high-quality ground facilities at low costs.